-But, installing too many may slow down your browser.
+Just keep in mind that using too many browser extensions may slow down your computer.
 So, choose them wisely.

 If you use a lot of extensions, you can always create multiple user profiles for different tasks.
 Then, you can install different extensions on each profile and switch between them as needed.